rioredwards/contentful-readme-generator/README.md

 ## Usage

 1. Pull the lever to start.
 2. Click on the stop buttons to stop the reels.
 3. Once all the reels have stopped, your quest will be printed out on the display panel.
 4. Get coding!

 ## Configure

-To get more control over the quest generated:
+To get more control over the quest generated:1.
+Click and drag the reels up and down to select a choice.
+2. Lock in your choice by clicking the lock switch.
+3. Generate a quest as normal.
+** If you get stuck, click the help button for more information.